utia-gc/davizr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+*D*ifferential *A*nalysis *VIS*ualiz*ER*

-The goal of davizr is to provide convenience for making it easy to import and visualize data for differential analysis of sequencing data such as RNA-seq, ATAC-seq, ChIP-seq, etc.
+`davizr` is an R package that makes it easy to import and visualize data for sequencing data differential analysis such as identifying differentially expressed genes (DEGs) from RNA-seq data, calling differentially accessible regions (DARs) from ATAC-seq data, etc.

 ## Installation